NoNameBuilder/surf-gui/README.md

    chmod the script using "chmod +x surf-gui.sh" now finally,
    "./surf-gui.sh"
+# issues
+for any issues, please report them in the issues tab
+# pull requests
-for any issues, please report them in the issues tab and if you want to make an improvement do it in the pull requests tab.
+if you want to make an improvement do it in the pull requests tab. thank you